montanaflynn/Spellcheck-API/README.md

 Didn't this use to be a PHP project?

 Yes indeed, however the PHP version is no longer supported.
-The source code is still available before this commit: https://github.com/montanaflynn/Spellcheck-API/tree/5503d6ee77e5fdccae1d2fc418c98236080f58a8
+The [source code](https://github.com/montanaflynn/Spellcheck-API/tree/5503d6ee77e5fdccae1d2fc418c98236080f58a8) is still available.

 ### Contributing